 The advancement of these tools has also resulted in the use of predictive analytics to identify “unknowns” that previously could not be addressed, leading to an overall need for analysts that can succinctly identify which model best aligns with the type of unknown in each scenario.

-Below, we explore four common mathematical models and the types of questions they can be best used to answer.
+Below, we explore four common predictive models and the types of questions they can be best used to answer.

-A linear regression model would be useful in a situation in which a doctor wants to predict a new patient’s cholesterol based only on their body mass index (BMI).
-In this example, the analyst would know to put the data the doctor gathered from his 5,000 other patients—including each of their BMIs and cholesterol levels—into the linear regression model because they are hoping to predict an unknown based on a predetermined set of quantifiable data.
+A linear regression model would be useful when a doctor wants to predict a new patient’s cholesterol based only on their body mass index (BMI).
+In this example, the analyst would know to put the data the doctor gathered from his 5,000 other patients—including each of their BMIs and cholesterol levels—into the linear regression model.
+They are hoping to predict an unknown based on a predetermined set of quantifiable data.

 The linear regression model would take the data, plot it onto a graph, and establish a line down the center that properly depicts the smallest distance between all plotted data points.
 In this scenario, when that new patient arrives knowing only that their BMI is 31, a data analyst will be able to predict the patient’s cholesterol by looking at that line and seeing what cholesterol level most closely aligns with other patients who have a BMI of 31.